In Labor Now

 - An internal exam reveals that baby is still high in the pelvis

-The cervix is often open less than 3 cm in a first-time mom.
-But don’t rely on the cervix!
+The cervix is often open less than 3 cm in a first birth.
+But don’t rely on the cervix to indicate what to do!
 Sometimes women open all the way to 10 cm and yet the baby hasn’t come into the pelvis.

 - Forward-leaning inversion through 3 contractions